dimikot/ci-storage/docker/self-hosted-runner/README.md

    artifacts of someone else.
 If the job then uses ci-storage GitHub action to restore the files from a slot, it will be very quick, because most of the files are already there.

+The container in this Dockerfile is serves only one particular GitHub repository (controlled by GH_REPOSITORY environment variable at boot time).
+To serve different repositories, boot different containers.